luhsra/llfree-rs/README.md

 cargo build -r

 # Running unit-tests
-cargo test
-# Running race condition tests
-cargo test --features stop -- lower
+cargo test -- --test-threads 1

 # Running a benchmark (see down below for more infos on benchmarking)
 cargo perf <benchmark> -- <args>